Streaming Sliced Optimal Transport: Acknowledgements

-We would like to thank Professor Joydeep Ghosh for his suggestion on the change point detection application and Dr. Tuan Pham for his insightful discussion during the course of this project.
+We would like to thank Professor Joydeep Ghosh for his suggestion on the change point detection application, Dr. Tuan Pham for his insightful discussion during the course of this project, and ICML reviewers for constructive feedback during the peer-review process.

-We first provide skipped technical proofs in in Appendix~\ref{sec:proofs}.
+We first provide skipped technical proofs in Appendix~\ref{sec:proofs}.
 We then provide additional materials in Appendix~\ref{sec:add_material}.
-Additional experimental results in streaming Gaussian comparison, streaming gradient flows, and streaming change point detection in Appendix~\ref{sec:add_exps}.
+Additional experimental results in streaming Gaussian comparison, and streaming gradient flows in Appendix~\ref{sec:add_exps}.
 We report the detail of computational device for experiments in Appendix~\ref{sec:device}.